llmrb/llm/README.md

 The [docs/](docs/) directory contains some additional documentation that didn't quite make it into the README.
-It covers the design guidelines that the library follows, and some strategies for memory management.
+It covers the design guidelines that the library follows, some strategies for memory management, and other provider-specific features.

 ## See also